trustbloc/docs/readthedocs/source/kms/key_rotation.md

 To decrypt data at first the new key material is used.
 If decryption fails, old key material is used.
 This allows decrypting data that were encrypted before rotation.

-Key material - is actually key cryptographic data that is used to encrypt, decrypt operations.
+Key material - cryptographic data used for encrypt/decrypt operations.
-Key - is a set of key material ordered by data, from newest to oldest.
+Key - set of key material ordered by date, from the newest to oldest.

 Key rotation is implemented using LocalKMS.Rotate from aries-framework-go.